Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 This vetting process has also refined how we interpret history.

-A prime example is the SHPO's consistency of using the tired and derogatory term "Indian" for virtually all of the markers that mention Native Americans.
-The plaques that attempt to represent Native American stories were written hastily without much thought in the way of cultural bearing, historical accuracy, and/or future impact.
+A prime example of this text issue is the SHPO's consistent use of the tired and derogatory term "Indian" for virtually all of the markers that mention Native Americans.
+The plaques that attempt to represent Native American stories were written hastily without much thought in the way of cultural bearing, historical accuracy, and/or future interpretation.
 As a result, at least six of these markers even had to be removed altogether because people found the plaque to be offensive!
+Three of them remain missing to this day because of this error.

 Simply ...